 I'd love to hear from you!

 My husband joins me for approximately 30-40% of my trips.
 As much as I love him, my favourite way to travel is actually alone (the reasons are described in detail here).
 I may have taken day trips with friends here and there in the past, but I have never travelled long-term with a friend (other than my husband, who is indeed my best friend).
-When required by the national legislation (like in North Korea or Bhutan) or when it just makes the trip much easier (like, say, overlanding in Namibia), I may occasionally book an organised tour – but I am definitely not a big fan.
+When required by the national legislation (like in North Korea, Bhutan or Turkmenistan) or when it just makes the trip much easier (like, say, overlanding in Namibia), I may occasionally book an organised tour – but I am definitely not a big fan and, even on an organised tour, prefer not to have companions.
+It feels that great to have a destination all to myself!

 This is a question many travellers hate, but I find it fair.
 At different points in time, different countries and territories do become my favourites, and I love recommending them to others.
-Right now, Chile is hands down my favourite place to visit – thanks, perhaps, to a perfect combination of its stunning nature, extremely polite people and a great diversity of terrains in a single country.
+Right now, Chile is one of my favourite places to visit – thanks, perhaps, to a perfect combination of its stunning nature, extremely polite people and a great diversity of terrains in a single country.
 Despite being pricier than its neighbours, Chile is also relatively inexpensive to visit in the grand scheme of things.

-I would also put Greenland, Faroe Islands, Oman, Georgia, Greece and Myanmar on my current favourites’ list, while Norway and India used to be among my favourites for a very long time in the past and haven’t been forgotten.
-I also absolutely adore Japan and always look for ways to come back.
+I would also put Greenland, Faroe Islands, Oman, Georgia, Greece, Myanmar and the Kurdistan Region of Iraq on my current favourites’ list, while Norway and India used to be among my favourites for a very long time in the past and haven’t been forgotten.
+Oh, and I also absolutely adore Japan (I am learning Japanese at the moment!) and always look for ways to come back.

 I have been methodically working through my list of coveted travel destinations for almost a decade.
 Thankfully, the world is a vast place and I am yet to see some of the places that truly fascinate me.
-The places I currently most want to visit are Madagascar (where I plan to go in April 2017), Turkmenistan (where I hope to visit in the autumn 2017), the Galapagos in Ecuador (could happen around Easter 2018), West Africa including Senegal, Guinea-Bissau and Sierra Leone (possibly at some point during 2018), Mongolia (no defined plans yet), Sudan (I really hope I can squeeze it in somewhere) and Botswana (I almost went there during the South Africa – Namibia trip but never quite made it).
+The places I currently most want to visit are Afghanistan (where, with extremely cold feet, I plan to go in spring 2018), Tajikistan (where I hope to visit in summer 2018), Papua New Guinea (could happen in 2018), the Galapagos in Ecuador, West Africa including Senegal, Guinea-Bissau and Sierra Leone (possibly at some point during 2019), Mongolia (no defined plans yet), Sudan (I really hope I can squeeze it in somewhere) and Botswana (I almost went there during the South Africa – Namibia trip but never quite made it).

-And then there are the unexplored bits of countries I have already visited.
+Then there are of course the unexplored bits of countries I have already visited.
 I would love to see the Kamchatka peninsula in Russia with my own eyes.
-I would love to take a road trip across the entirety of Canada.
+It would be great to take a road trip across the entirety of Canada.
 I am dying to visit Tibet and compare the experience to my short jaunt in Bhutan in 2015.
 I would absolutely love to see the very north of Japan in Sapporo.
-And the Azores islands continue to fascinate me endlessly.
+And the Azores islands of Portugal continue to fascinate me endlessly.

 And then there are always the Greek islands.
-I visited many of them during my 8-month career break in Greece in 2008, and continue to return to this day.
+I visited many of them during my 8-month career break in Greece in 2008, and continue to return to Greece yearly to this day (take a look at my Greece series of posts here).
 I generally try to visit at least two new Greek islands every year and have managed to take my tally to over 40.
 Yes – Greece has a lot of islands!
-Currently I am most interested in tiny islands that are difficult to reach and would most like to visit Antikythira (I hope to do it this year) and Anafi (which is close to Santorini yet often ignored by masses).
+Currently I am most interested in tiny islands that are difficult to reach and would most like to visit Anafi (which is close to Santorini yet often ignored by masses).

 That sounds like a lot, and many people comment on how difficult it is to catch me in London.
 This is however somewhat exaggerated as I do tend to spend about two thirds of my time in London.
 I work full-time here, remember?

 I do, and I am a bit of an extreme case!
 I know my holiday allowance and the UK public holidays by heart and start planning work absences literally years in advance (read more about my holiday addiction here).
 I even have a spreadsheet with calendars for years ahead and block out room for holidays as early as I can.
-This is of course not set in stone: I have often shuffled things around in the past, depending on the political situation in a given country or region, weather seasonality or simply evolving personal preferences.
+This is of course not set in stone: I have often shuffled things around in the past, depending on the political situation in a given country or region, weather seasonality or simply evolving personal preferences (or, let’s be honest, general randomness: read here about the absolutely non-scientific way I ended up going to Nicaragua).

 Thanks to the relative predictability of my job, I tend to book my flights very early – sometimes as early as a year in advance.
 I often book several flights throughout the year at once to take advantage of airline sales.
 This is especially common for my home city, Riga, as I know for sure that I will be visiting my parents multiple times a year.